 Making vegan katsu curry is really simple.
 You need to first pick your vegan protein source that will be coated in panko breadcrumbs.
-I have picked tempeh, because I like its texture and how nutritious it is!
-Then you make your katsu curry sauce, which is first cooked and then blender (although blending it isn’t that traditional, it is quite common to see it this way now).
+I have picked tempeh because I like its texture and how nutritious it is!
+Then you make your katsu curry sauce, which is first cooked and then blended (although blending isn’t that traditional, it is quite common to see it this way now).
 This is all then served up with a bed of steamed rice.

 I’ll go into more detail about each stage of making my vegan katsu curry recipe below: